Memphis Smoky BBQ Rub – Med – 35g

 Ingredients:

-chipotle chillies, ancho chillies, smokey paprika, pepper, cumin, oregano, garlic, sea salt.
+Chipotle chillies, ancho chillies, smokey paprika, pepper, cumin, oregano, garlic, sea salt.

 How to use